Mr-R19HT/MR-R19HT.github.io/_posts/2025-10-08-iOS-All-The-Things-Part-IV.md

   * Implement data sanitization.
   * Use separate app groups for sensitive data.

-## Web Views Javascript to Native Bridge
+## WebViews Javascript to Native Bridge

 The WebView JavaScript to Native bridge allows communication between web content loaded in a WebView and the native iOS application.
 While powerful for hybrid apps, this bridge introduces significant security risks if not properly implemented.